joeyjenhuang/eci-586/README.md

 **Course Prerequisites/Co-requisites:** This course has no prerequisites.

+## Time & Location

 **Meeting Time:** This distance education course is predominantly asynchronous.
 Online tools are utilized throughout the course for communication and interaction.
 In addition, we may use Zoom for real-time web conferencing, virtual office hours, or whole class discussions.
 For real-time meetings, we will send out a doodle to find a time that works for the majority of students and record real-time meetings for students who are not able to attend.

 **Virtual Class Locations:** This course will be taught online through NC State's Moodle course management platform.
 Access <http://wolfware.ncsu.edu/> and log-in with your Unity ID and password.
-After logging-in, locate and click on ECI 593 to access the course site.
+After logging-in, locate and click on ECI 586 to access the course site.

 **Instructor Information**